Pattern formation in a predator-prey model with Allee effect and hyperbolic mortality on networked and non-networked environments: Introduction

 In our model, the prey population $u_i$ and predator population $v_i$ occupy every node in the network.
 The Interaction within each node, such as the predator-prey relationship between populations, is regarded as the reaction term in model~\eqref{self-diffusion}, and the diffusion transmission between nodes is called the diffusion term.
 Here, the total number of nodes in the network is $N$, and its topology is defined as a symmetric adjacency matrix whose elements $A_{i j}$ satisfy

 Similar to~\cite{nakao2010turing}, here we define the degree of node $i$ as given by $k_i=\sum_{j=1}^N A_{i j}$.
 To meet the condition $k_1 \geq k_2 \geq \cdots k_N$ is satisfied, we sort network nodes $i$ in decreasing order of their degrees $k_i$.
 The diffusion of species ($u,~v$) at a node $i$ is given by the sum of the incoming fluxes from other connecting nodes $j$ to node $i$.
 According to Fick's law, the flux is proportional to the concentration difference between nodes.
 Then consider the network Laplacian matrix $L_{i j}=A_{i j}-k_i \delta_{i j}$, the diffusive flux of prey population $u$ to node $i$ is expressed as $\sum_{j=1}^N L_{i j} u_j$ and the diffusive flux of predator population $v$ to node $i$ is expressed as $\sum_{j=1}^N L_{i j} v_j$.
+The biological significance represented by the parameters in model~\eqref{self-diffusion} can be found in Table~\ref{tab1}.

 The structure of this paper is as follows.
 In Sect.~\ref{section2}, with the help of Turing stability theory, we analyze the conditions of Turing instability region and use two sets of examples to verify our theoretical analysis.
 In Sect.~\ref{section3}, numerical experiments are carried out on pattern formation in continuous medium (model~\eqref{liu_model}) and discrete medium (model~\eqref{self-diffusion}) respectively.
 In Sect.~\ref{section4}, we discuss and analyze the results obtained in this paper.